carlonluca/mldonkey-next/README.md

 The native app is cross platform, and may work on all major platforms.
 However, I only tested on Linux and Android.
 For Android, an apk is provided for armv7, arm64, x86 and x64.
 For Linux, an AppImage is provided.

 For more info: https://bugfreeblog.duckdns.org/2024/11/mldonkey-native-app.html.

+### Installation

+The AppImage and the Android app can be downloaded from the [GitHub releases](https://github.com/carlonluca/mldonkey-next/releases).

+For the Android app, I suggest you use [Obtainium](https://github.com/ImranR98/Obtainium), that will also notify and update your app when a new release is uploaded.